siavashserver/notes/sql/08 - locks.md

 Acquired on all possible rows satisfying the given predicate, during *Serializable Transaction Isolation Level*.

+## Deadlock

+Occurs when two or more transactions block each other's needed resources, resulting in perpetual waits.
+Databases detect deadlocks via wait-for graphs and cycles, terminating one transaction to break the impasse.
+Minimizing deadlocks demands consistent locking order, short transactions, and in some cases, using row versioning or snapshot isolation (with its own trade-offs).

 ## Locking Methods

 ### Pessimistic Locking